tienbg-zigexn/l-d-security-note/readme.md

 We need a wireless adapter to gain access to a WiFi.
 The wireless adapter requires supporting monitor mode; packet injection; ap mode.

+We can passthrough a device to the virtual machine through USB, which means skipping the host.
+This is a cool concept, I've already learned a bit about this because I want to passthough my GPU in the past to play video games.

+MAC (Media Access Control) Address: This value is assigned to each devices by the manufacturer.
+It is: permanent; physical; unique.
+This value contains information about the manufacturer, production batch, etc.

+The course says MAC addresses are permanent, but as my experience, not really.
+My router have spoof MAC feature, even my phone can spoof MAC.
+So using these values to identify devices is not really reliable.

+As a privay advocater, I turned on these spoofing features all the time, so for example a coffee's WiFi network could not track how frequently I go to their shop.

+This course actually shows how to change the MAC address using `ifconfig`.
+The goal is to increase anonymity.
+Steps are:
+1. Disable a network interface `ifconfig <interface> down`.
+2. Change hardware address (MAC) `ifconfig <interface> hw ether <MAC address>`.
+3. Enable back the interface `ifconfig <interface> up`.

+To intercept packages sending to others devices, we would change the `Mode:Managed` of our device into `Mode:Monitor`.
+Steps are:
+1. Disable a network interface `ifconfig <interface> down`.
+2. Change mode `iwconfig <interface> mode monitor`.
+3. Enable back the interface `ifconfig <interface> up`.

+Note: On my Ubuntu Plucky, the package or command to manage WiFi interface is actually called `iw` (newer version, I think).
+And instead of `mode`, it's called `type`.